-- 2.17 We will only consider a complaint after the member has had a reasonable opportunity to consider the issues.
-If we receive a complaint before the matter has been raised with a member, we may assist the consumer or occupier to raise the complaint with the member. - 2.18 When we receive a complaint in our jurisdiction, we will promptly tell the member about it. - 2.19 To assist in resolving a complaint, we may request information or action from a member other than the member about which the complaint has been made. - 2.20 We may join more than one member as a relevant party to a complaint.
-This may be in situations where their involvement is needed to resolve the complaint.
+2.20 We will only consider a complaint after the member has had a reasonable opportunity to consider the issues.
+If a consumer raises a matter with us before it has been raised with a member, we may assist the consumer or occupier to raise the matter with the member.

-- 2.21 We may investigate and request information from parties, and help the parties to the complaint reach a resolution.
-Our published complaint handling procedures set out how we will do this. - 2.22 We may issue a temporary ruling under clauses 2.28-2.30. - 2.23 We may make a recommendation about how the parties can resolve the complaint.
-A recommendation is not binding on the member. - 2.24 Where a complaint is unresolved, we may make a decision under clauses 2.31-2.37. - 2.25 Where we make a recommendation, temporary ruling or decision, we will provide the parties to the complaint with our reasons. - 2.26 When we consider it fair and reasonable to do so, we may hold a member responsible for the acts or omissions of another person, including a third party provider, related company, agent, dealer, contractor, employee or authorised representative. - 2.27 If the conduct of a member's representative is unreasonable, we may require the member to appoint an alternative contact for some or all of the complaints we handle about that member, or we may request the member communicate with us in writing.
+- 2.21 When we receive a complaint in our jurisdiction, we will promptly tell the member about it. - To assist in resolving a complaint, we may request information or action from a member other than the member about which the complaint has been made.
+If we make such a request, clauses 2.24-2.46 will apply as if the complaint was made about the assisting member. - 2.23 We may join more than one member as a relevant party to a complaint.
+This may be in situations where their involvement is needed to resolve the complaint. - 2.24 We will work with the consumer and the member to see if they can agree on a way to resolve the complaint. - 2.25 We may investigate and request information from parties, and help the parties to the complaint reach a resolution.
+Our published Complaint Handling Procedures set out how we will do this. - 2.26 If a party does not give a reasonable explanation for not giving us information we ask for, we can draw inferences from their failure to provide information, including: - (a) the party does not have information or evidence to support their position; or - (b) the information the party holds supports the other party's position. - 2.27 We may issue a temporary ruling under clauses 2.33-2.35. - 2.28 We may make a recommendation about how the parties can resolve the complaint.
+A recommendation is not binding on the member. - 2.29 Where a complaint is unresolved, we may make a decision under clauses 2.36-2.43. - 2.30 Where we make a recommendation, temporary ruling, or decision, we will provide the parties to the complaint with our reasons.
+We will provide written reasons at the request of either party. - 2.31 When we consider it fair and reasonable to do so, we may hold a member responsible for the acts or omissions of another person, including a third party provider, related company, agent, dealer, contractor, employee, or authorised representative. - 2.32 If the conduct of a member's representative is unreasonable, we may require the member to appoint an alternative contact for some or all of the complaints we handle about that member, or we may request the member communicate with us in writing.